carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 In all the examples above, Docker has started the container, run a command, and then immediately shut down the container.
-But what if we wanted to keep the container running for awhile so we could log into it and test drive more commands?
-The way to do this is by adding the interactive flag `-it` to the `docker run` command and by providing a shell (usually `bash`) as our command.
+But what if we wanted to keep the container running so we could log into it and test drive more commands?
+The way to do this is by adding the interactive flag `-it` to the `docker run` command and by providing a shell (usually `bash` or `sh`) as our command.

 ~~~
-$ docker run -it ubuntu bash
+$ docker run -it alpine sh
 ~~~
 {: .language-bash}

 Your prompt should change significantly to look like this:
 ~~~
-root@2d8d37405cc1:/#
+/ #
 ~~~
 {: .language-bash}